Learning French as an adult can be quite challenging.

 “I wish I could find time to learn French; my schedule is just so full.”

-All these kind of reminds me of the autotune song that went crazy-viral sometime ago:
+All these statements kind of remind me of the autotune song that went crazy-viral sometime ago:

 Okay, I hear you.
-Which is why today, we’ll be taking a look at 20 different fun ways for you to incorporate learning French into your day---and immerse yourself in the French language and culture---regardless of how busy you are.
+Which is why today, we’ll be taking a look at 20 different fun ways for you to learn French everyday---and immerse yourself in the French language and culture---regardless of how busy you are.

 Is it possible?
 With your ultra-busy schedule and all?

 We will see.
-Let’s go over the list now and you be the judge which ones are totally doable.
+Let’s go over the list of fun ways to learn French now and you be the judge which ones are totally doable.

 It’s a common habit to read up on what’s happening with the world right after you wake up in the morning.
 If you’re already doing this daily, it’s simply a matter of switching to French online newspapers instead of the ones in your native language.
 Or perhaps you can change the language of the international news site to French?

-For your daily dose of French news, you can choose from any of the following:
+For your daily dose of French news, you can choose to learn French everyday from any of the following: